travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 regards to the beat/measure data, and how close you can place one arrow to another.
-I do not mean with regards to allowing more than just 1/4, 1/8, and 1/16 notes, but more so how far outside those bounds, and how close to another arrow you can go before things get fucky-wucky.
+I do not mean with regards to allowing more than just 1/4, 1/8, and 1/16 notes, but more so how far outside those bounds, and how close to another arrow you can go before things get odd.

 ### Step Values
 Following the array of beat entries, is an array of bytes.
 These are